-- i) You must not enter the exam room until invited to do so by the invigilator - 1 You are under formal examination conditions from the moment you enter the room in which you will be taking your exam(s) until the point at which you are permitted to leave - This means you must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room - A breach of examination conditions is considered by the awarding bodies as malpractice - 1 You must listen to and follow the instructions given to you by the invigilator at all times - i The centre number, subject title and paper code, the actual starting and finishing times, and date, of each exam will be clearly displayed and visible to you in the exam room
+- You must not enter the exam room until invited to do so by the invigilator. - ➤ You are under formal examination conditions from the moment you enter the room in which you will be taking your exam(s) until the point at which you are permitted to leave.
+This means you must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room.
+A breach of examination conditions is considered malpractice by the awarding bodies. - You must listen to and follow the instructions given to you by the invigilator at all times. - The centre number, subject title and paper code, the actual start and finish times, and date, of each exam will be clearly displayed in the exam room.

-Before you are permitted to start your exam(s), the invigilator will:
+Before you are permitted to start your exam(s) the invigilator will:

-- make sure you are seated according to the set seating arrangements - tell you that you must now follow the regulations of the exam - ask you to check that you have been given the correct question paper for the day, date, time, subject, unit/component (and tier of entry, if appropriate) - tell you to read the instructions on the front of the question paper - ask you to check that you have all the materials you need for the exam - tell you about any erratum notices - instruct you about emergency procedures
+- make sure you are seated according to the set seating arrangements - tell you that you must now follow the regulations of the exam - ask you to check that you have been given the correct question paper for the day, date, time, subject, unit/component (and tier of entry, if appropriate) - tell you to read the instructions on the front of the question paper - ask you to check that you have all the materials you need for the exam - tell you about any erratum notices - instruct you about any emergency procedures